semgrep/semgrep-docs/docs/semgrep-supply-chain/sbom.md

 :::info Prerequisites
 - **SBOM generation** can be performed only through Semgrep Cloud Platform (SCP).
 [Create an account](/semgrep-code/getting-started/#signing-in-to-semgrep-cloud-platform) to use this feature.
-- You need at least **1 successful Supply Chain scan for each repository** you want to generate an SBOM for.
+- You need at least 1 successful Supply Chain scan on the **trunk branch** of each repository you want to generate an SBOM for.
 To add a repository to Semgrep for scanning, see [<i class="fa-regular fa-file-lines"></i> Running scans](/semgrep-cloud-platform/getting-started/#running-scans).
 :::

 1. In Semgrep Cloud Platform, click **Supply Chain > Dependencies**.